moodlehq/moodleapp/PACKAGE_PROBLEMS.md

 typescript is needed to be less than 2.7 for @angular/compiler-cli

-cordova-plugin-ionic-keyboard has problems on greater verisons than 2.1.3
+cordova-plugin-ionic-keyboard has problems on greater versions than 2.1.3

+jszip has problems with "lie" dependency on greater versions than 3.1

+promise.prototype.finally has problems on greater versions than 3.1